anantSinghCross/boston-housing-price-prediction/README.md

 ### Brief of what's happening

 * The *index.html* takes in values which are sent to the *api.py* running in the background which does all the prediction.
-* *api.py* loads the saved model and sends back the prediction in the Jinja variable.
+* *api.py* loads the saved model and sends back the prediction in the Jinja variable (present in the HTML file).

 ***